wickeyware/was-tutorial/README.md

 If you have an app you want to submit, email us at [wickeyappstore@gmail.com](mailto:wickeyappstore@gmail.com).

+Can also submit apps here: [Developer Portal](https://developer.wickeyappstore.com) (NOTE: this is still a work in progress, so not everything is finished)

 **NOTE**: Please check back frequently.
 We will keep this document updated all the time.

 # WasTutorial

 This project shows a small Angular app that implements the WickeyAppStore npm (https://www.npmjs.com/package/wickeyappstore).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

 ## QuickStart

-1. `npm install -g @angular/cli@1.4.4` you can SKIP if you already have this installed
+1. `npm install -g @angular/cli@latest` you can SKIP if you already have this installed
 2. Clone project `git clone https://github.com/wickeyware/was-tutorial.git`
 3. `cd was-tutorial`
 4. `npm install` or if you have yarn `yarn`